Sagebox/Sagebox-rs/README.md

 When the dial is moved, the LCD reflects its value in real time, and the same value is printed to the lower debug window using color-coded text to highlight values.

-The main interface window also uses a custom design with a rounded title bar and integrated graphic, for a more polished appearance than standard OS-provided window and title bar.
+The main interface window also uses a custom design with a rounded title bar and integrated graphic, for a more polished appearance than the usual standard OS-provided window and title bar.

 <br />
 <br />